 1. Property Investment (Real Estate)

-Property investment in Bali is among the fastest-growing and most stable opportunities for foreigners.
-Investors can achieve rental yields between 10–15% annually, far above the global average of around 5%.
+Property investment in Bali is one of the fastest-growing and most stable opportunities for foreigners.
+Investors can achieve rental yields of 10–15% per year — much higher than the global average of around 5%.

 Beyond villa ownership, Bali’s real estate ecosystem offers multiple income streams: